riccardoporreca/test-github-community/.github/PULL_REQUEST_TEMPLATE.md

 For CovidR maintainers

+- [ ] Label the PR as "submission"
 - [ ] Check the validity of the submission
 - [ ] Assess completeness of metadata and possibly adjust the `.yml` file-name
 - [ ] Check the integration of the new page in the website gallery (locally or via Actions' artifact)